LordMara/binary_converter/README.md

 # binary_converter

-brand new profect to pass CodeCool deadline
+Brand new project to pass CodeCool deadline.
+All about conver binary to decimal and decimal to binary.